Teagasc/CloudCoverTool/README.md

 # CloudCoverTool

-The tool will scan an archive of satellite imagery (Sentinel-2 Level-1C; Landsat 8 Level-1C, SR; Venµs SR) and return all images that according to the product specific cloud mask are cloud free at a user defined area of interest.
+The tool will scan an archive of satellite imagery (Sentinel-2 (Level-1C, Level-2 ESA and MUSCATE; Landsat 8 Level-1C, SR; Venµs SR) and return all images that according to the product specific cloud mask are cloud free at a user defined area of interest.